adras/MyNotebook/README.md

 To install MyNotebook-Uranus see the install instructions in [install.md](https://github.com/adras/MyNotebook/blob/main/Install.md)

 #  Discussions
-If you have any ideas or suggestions, check out the [discussin area](https://github.com/adras/MyNotebook/discussions)
+If you have any ideas or suggestions don't hesitate to create an [issue](https://github.com/adras/MyNotebook/issues)